stevegt/goxirr/README.md

 Goxirr is a simple implementation of a function for calculating the Internal Rate of Return for irregular cash flow (XIRR).

-This version modified by stevegt to export three tunables to support more extreme conditions:
+This fork was modified by stevegt to support more extreme conditions:

-- Guess: initial IRR guess; defaults to .1
-- Step: initial successive approximation step size; defaults to .1
+- handles case when IRR == -100%
+- handles case when cashflow == 0 in any given transaction
+- uses a bracketing function rather than stepwise successive approximation in order to handle cases where the limit of the residual is +/- infinity when approaching the correct IRR

+There are these tunables:

+- Span:  Initial successive approximation bracket size.
+You may need to increase this if you expect +/- IRR larger than the default.
+  Defaults to 999.9.
+- SpanFactor:  Span is multiplied by this factor after every iteration.
+Decreasing this will decrease computation time but will also limit accuracy in pathological cases.
+Defaults to 0.8.
-- Limit: maximum number of successive approximation iterations; defaults to 100000
+- Limit:  Maximum number of successive approximation iterations.
+  Defaults to 99999.
+- Epsilon:  Tolerance for IRR error.
+Also used as an infinitesimal when cashflow == 0 in any transaction.
+Increasing this will decrease computation time as well as accuracy.
+Defaults to 0.0001.

 ## Links
 - [Wikipedia](https://en.wikipedia.org/wiki/Internal_rate_of_return)